 The Mexican gray wolf is one of the rarest wolves in the world.
 It's also an endangered species, and now U.S. government officials and environmental groups are trying to determine the best way to increase the wolf's numbers.

 These gorgeous creatures used to thrive throughout the southeastern United States, but they were nearly wiped out in the 1970s due to hunting and trapping.

-The U.S. Fish and Wildlife Service (USWFS) released its Mexican Wolf Recovery Plan on Wednesday, with the goal to average 320 wolves in New Mexico and Arizona over an eight-year period.
-Over the last three years of the period, the population would have to exceed that average to ensure that it doesn't backslide.
-Once the goal is met, the wolf will be considered to be de-classified as an endangered species.
+In November 2017, the U.S. Fish and Wildlife Service (USWFS) released its Mexican Wolf Recovery Plan, with the goal to strengthen two healthy populations and average 320 wolves in New Mexico and Arizona over an eight-year period.
+Over the last three years of the period, the population would have to exceed that average to ensure it doesn't backslide.
+Once that goal is met, the wolf would be considered for de-classification as an endangered species.

 Currently, there are 113 Mexican gray wolves in Arizona and New Mexico.
 Another 30 to 35 wolves are accounted for in Mexico.
 Conservationists are using, among other methods, artificial insemination to boost the population and to genetically diversify it, a key to developing healthier and more viable pups.

 The USWFS recovery plan projects that those numbers would grow to 145 in the U.S. and 100 in Mexico over the next five years.

 "This plan really provides us a roadmap for where we need to go to get this species recovered and delisted and get its management turned back over to the states and tribes," Sherry Barrett, the Mexican wolf recovery coordinator, told The Associated Press.

 The USWFS weighed comments about the wolf species' recovery from lawmakers, environmentalists, scientists and business owners to create the plan.
 Barrett told the AP that the final plan's scientific models were reviewed by wildlife officials and "other peers" in an effort to protect the wolves' genetic diversity.